Welcome to my blog page where I will be relaying information regularly about holistic treatments and their positive effect on the body.

 You can manually stimulate your vagus nerve by massaging several areas.
 A foot massage can stimulate vagus nerve activity, as can massaging your neck.
 A neck massage along the carotid sinus (the right side of your throat near where you check your pulse) can also stimulate the vagus nerve.
 So folks a very good reason to have regular reflexology treatments or massages that incorporate the neck and shoulders.

 Mobile Massage Service May 2019

 I am pleased to be able to add holistic massage and deep tissue massage to the holistic services I can now offer.
 I have recently taken and passed my Holistic Massage exam after completing a course with The School of Natural Therapies.
-After June I will be pleased to be able add deep tissue to my holistic massage routine to perform massage therapy on an even deeper level.
-There are many wonderful benefits of massage.
+After June I will be pleased to be able to add deep tissue to my holistic massage routine to perform massage therapy on an even deeper level.
+There are many positive benefits of massage.